identity-com/did-bnb/README.md

 ## Creating DIDs

-*Any ethereum public key can be a DID.* This means that if you have a public key `abc`, then that key corresponds to the decentralized identifier `did:bnb:abc`.
+*Any ethereum public key can be a DID.* This means that if you have a public key `0xabc`, then that key corresponds to the decentralized identifier `did:bnb:0xabc`.

 This DID is called a `generative` DID, because it is generated from a public key, and has no other information associated with it.

-Generative DIDs have one authority, which is the public key itself (`abc` in this case).
+Generative DIDs have one authority, which is the public key itself (`0xabc` in this case).

 ## Updating DIDs